Donovan Mitchell NBA Preview vs. the Pacers

-The Cleveland Cavaliers, Donovan Mitchell included, take on the Indiana Pacers on Saturday at 7:30 PM ET.
+Donovan Mitchell plus his Cleveland Cavaliers teammates take on the Indiana Pacers at 7:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's break down Mitchell's prop bets, and some stats and trends to help you make good wagers.
+With prop bets in place for Mitchell, let's look at some stats and trends to assist you in making good picks.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.